 Suspension of Library Privileges

-The library and arts director, deputy library director, authorized security personnel, the manager on duty, or designee may restrict access to library facilities with immediate dismissal of the person from the premises by suspending the person’s access to library facilities for a set period of time or by denying access to specific services and/or programs.
+The library director, deputy library director, authorized security personnel, the manager on duty, or designee may restrict access to library facilities, resources and services with immediate dismissal of the person from the premises by suspending the person’s access to library facilities for a set period of time or by denying access to specific services and/or programs.

-The suspension period shall be reasonably related to the severity of the offense and its danger to public health, safety, and welfare and shall not, except for criminal offenses of a sexual nature, exceed one year.
-Suspension of privileges may range from 24 hours (for a relatively minor first offense) to up to one year.
+The suspension or period of restricted access shall be reasonably related to the severity of the offense, the number of repeated offenses and their danger to public health, safety, and welfare and shall not, except for criminal offenses of a sexual nature, exceed one year.
+Suspensions or restricted access may range from 24 hours (for a relatively minor first offense) to up to one year.
 A suspension period of more than one year may be issued for sexual offenses only and in accordance with Section 5-5-18 B.R.C.
 1981.

 Right of Appeal

-If you choose to return to the library once the suspension period has expired, you must abide by the Boulder Public Library rules of conduct and/or policies.
+If a patron who has been suspended chooses to return to the library once the suspension period has expired, the patron must abide by the Boulder Public Library rules of conduct and/or policies.
 Any future rule or policy violations may result in a progressively longer suspension.